 - 8.A.
-Player substitutions can be completed only: - 8.A.1. after a goal and before the substituting team has signaled readiness; or - 8.A.2. to replace injured players, replace players with illegal equipment (7.D.3), or to resolve an incorrect personnel violation (9.B.3.a).
+Player substitutions can be completed only: - 8.A.1. after a goal and before the substituting team has signaled readiness; or - 8.A.2. to replace injured players, replace players with illegal equipment (7.D.3), or to resolve an incorrect personnel violation (9.B.3.a), or to replace a player removed due to misconduct (2.C.2, Appendix B).
 In this case, the opposing team may substitute a like number of, or fewer, players. - 8.B.
 Substitutions are not permitted following a re-pull call, unless in accordance with 8.A.2.